RileySeaburg/strapi-next-starter/README.md

  - Yarn   [Click Here To Install](https://classic.yarnpkg.com/en/docs/install/)
  - Docker [Click Here To Install](https://docs.docker.com/engine/install/)
  - (Windows Only) WSL [Click Here To Install WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
-> [!IMPORTANT]
-> Windows subsystem for linux must be installed for a successful windows installation!
+> **Windows subsystem for linux must be installed for a successful windows installation! **

-> [!NOTE]
-> Information the user should notice even if skimming.

-> [!TIP]
-> Optional information to help a user be more successful.

-> [!IMPORTANT]
-> Essential information required for user success.

-> [!CAUTION]
-> Negative potential consequences of an action.

-> [!WARNING]
-> Dangerous certain consequences of an action.

-test
 ### Installing

 A step by step series of examples that tell you how to get a development env running.